 Pumpkin puree: You will need 1 cup of pumpkin puree.
 Not all pumpkin is equal when it comes to cooking and baking.
 My favorite pumpkin puree is Libbys, which is at most grocery stores, or organic from Trader Joes.
 If you can't find these pumpkin purees, I would suggest making some real pumpkin puree homemade.
 This can be done by blending roasted pumpkin.
 You will need 1 cup of pumpkin puree.

-Pumpkin spices: 1 whopping tablespoon of pumpkin pie spice gives this ice cream great flavor!
+Pumpkin spice: 1 whopping tablespoon of pumpkin pie spice gives this ice cream great flavor!

 Gingersnap cookies: Gingersnap cookies are swirled in the ice cream batter for crunch and taste!
 Also, gingersnap cookies just have that crisp smell of fall.
 Pumpkin cheesecake ice cream with complementary graham cracker swirl would also be delicious!
 Whatever cookies are your favorite can be added in this ice cream.